apache/flink/docs/dev/connectors/kafka.md

 If checkpointing is not enabled, the Kafka consumer will periodically commit the offsets to Zookeeper.

+### Kafka Consumers Offset Committing Behaviour Configuration

+The Flink Kafka Consumer allows configuring the behaviour of how offsets are committed back to Kafka brokers (or Zookeeper in 0.8).
+Note that the Flink Kafka Consumer does not rely on the committed offsets for fault tolerance guarantees.
+The committed offsets are only a means to expose the consumer's progress for monitoring purposes.

+The way to configure offset commit behaviour is different, depending on whether or not checkpointing is enabled for the job.

+ - *Checkpointing disabled:* if checkpointing is disabled, the Flink Kafka Consumer relies on the automatic periodic offset committing capability of the internally used Kafka clients.
+Therefore, to disable or enable offset committing, simply set the `enable.auto.commit` (or `auto.commit.enable` for Kafka 0.8) / `auto.commit.interval.ms` keys to appropriate values in the provided `Properties` configuration.

+ - *Checkpointing enabled:* if checkpointing is enabled, the Flink Kafka Consumer will commit the offsets stored in the checkpointed states when the checkpoints are completed.
+This ensures that the committed offsets in Kafka brokers is consistent with the offsets in the checkpointed states.
+ Users can choose to disable or enable offset committing by calling the `setCommitOffsetsOnCheckpoints(boolean)` method on the consumer (by default, the behaviour is `true`).
+ Note that in this scenario, the automatic periodic offset committing settings in `Properties` is completely ignored.

 ### Kafka Consumers and Timestamp Extraction/Watermark Emission

 In many scenarios, the timestamp of a record is embedded (explicitly or implicitly) in the record itself.